-The West London suburb, postcode West 12, begins where the M40 rises up off its haunches and flies into the capital on an elevated stretch called the Westway.
-From there Shepherds Bush spreads south and east to its posher neighbours in Chiswick and Notting Hill.
-The borough is home to the BBC, HMP Wormwood Scrubs, Queens Park Rangers FC… and the greatest little rock’n’roll band in the world.
+From the West London suburb of Shepherd’s Bush – where the M40 rises up off its haunches and flies into the capital on an elevated stretch called the Westway – come the greatest little rock’n’roll band in the world, The Dirty Strangers.

-The Dirty Strangers were born in the mid ’80s – led by singer, prime motivator and chief songwriter Alan Clayton.
-The band were on a mission: carrying a torch for rootsy rock’n’roll as invented by Eddie Cochran, Gene Vincent and Chuck Berry but laced with a little bit of Otis Redding soul and a side order of punk attitude.
+The Dirty Strangers were formed in the mid ’80s by singer, prime motivator and chief songwriter Alan Clayton.
+A gap-toothed Jack The Lad whose band still famously carry a torch for rootsy rock’n’roll as invented by Eddie Cochran, Gene Vincent and Chuck Berry but laced with a bit of Otis Redding soul and a side order of punk attitude.

-“My son said to me.
+Says Clayton: “My son said to me.
 ‘Dad, how come all your songs are about either crime or a woman?’
-And I liked that so much I made it the title.
+I liked that so much I made it the title.

 Words by Neil Jefferies